-2007-08 academic-year salaries fell within given salary intervals.
+2008-09 academic-year salaries fell within given salary intervals (the survey form is available at www.ams.org/employment/surveyforms.html).
 Reporting salary data in this fashion eliminates some of the concerns about confidentiality but does not permit determination of actual quartiles.
 Although the actual quartiles cannot be determined from the data gathered, these quartiles have been estimated assuming that the density over each interval is uniform.